anuzzolese/oke-challenge-2016/README.md

 - **Test data** published: Friday April 8th, 2016
 - **Camera ready** papers due: Sunday April 24th, 2016​

+Participants must:

+1. Submit a paper describing their system, via [EasyChair](https://easychair.org/conferences/?conf=oke2015), no later then **March 11th, 2016**.
+The paper should contain the details of the system, including why the system is innovative, how it uses Semantic Web, which features or functions the system provides, what design choices were made and what lessons were learned.
+The description should also summarise how participants have addressed the evaluation task(s).
+Papers must be submitted in PDF format, following the style of the Springer's Lecture Notes in Computer Science (LNCS) series (http://www.springer.com/computer/lncs/lncs+authors), and not exceeding 12 pages in length.
+2. For task 1 and 2 provide access to the application as webservice, with input/output provided in [NIF](http://persistence.uni-leipzig.org/nlp2rdf/) format.
+The final evaluation  will be carried out via [GERBIL](http://gerbil.aksw.org).
+The implementation of the evaluation for tasks 1-2 is already available on GERBIL (also accessible as open source code) as [Web demo](http://gerbil.aksw.org/gerbil/config).
+Participants can autonomously test their system using GERBIL (selecting as Experiment Type either OKE Challenge 2015 - Task 1 or OKE Challenge 2015 - Task 2).
+For task 3 participants will have to produce results in the specified format.
+3. The URI for the final system (for task1-2) / results on test set (for task 3)  must be provided by **April 8th, 2016** when the organizers will evaluate the systems against the **evaluation dataset**, which will be publicly released after announcement of results.

 # Tasks Overview